psarnow/colorado-dow/Questions.md

 * Which season should I apply to hunt in?
 * Should I apply to hunt bull or cow?
 #### Secondary helper questions
+* What is the trend of the elk population (statewide, by unit)
+* What is the trend for number of hunters (statewide, by unit)
+* What is the trend for harvest (statewide, by unit)
+* What is the trend for success (statewide, by unit)
 * Which unit+season do I have the best chance for a successful draw (Cow)?
 * Which unit+season do I have the best chance of success for an over the counter tag (Bull)?
 * Which unit+season do I have the best chance of success?